bmdavis419/gpt-5-cfg-testing/README.md

-# GPT-5 CFG tool call testing
+# GPT-5 can't do parallel tool calls with CFG schemas????

-This is a pretty simple test of the GPT-5 CFG tool call functionality.

 _this is not exhaustive and should not be taken as a comprehensive test of the GPT-5 CFG tool call functionality._

-## FINDINGS

-The weirdest thing I've been seeing is that whenever I use a CFG for my tool call, the model refuses to do tool calls in parallel.
-It will only do one tool call at a time.
+I've run 50+ tests today, and I have not gotten GPT-5 to do a single parallel tool call with a CFG schema.
 I have zero clue why this is happening.

 Explanations are below; labeled screenshots are provided at the bottom.

+## FINDINGS

 ### todos-test

 **_THESE TESTS WERE DONE WITH GPT-5-MINI_**
-I have been getting the same results with GPT-5 high reasoning effort.

 | Mode             | API calls to OpenAI | Breakdown                                                                                                  |
 | ---------------- | ------------------- | ---------------------------------------------------------------------------------------------------------- |